MattHodge/matthodge.github.io/_posts/2019-11-14-automating-semantic-versioning.md

 ## Running locally

-Ideally, you will run semantic-release inside a continuos integration (CI) tool.
+Ideally, you will run semantic-release inside a Continuous Integration (CI) tool.
 Let's test it out locally first though.

 I opened a repository of mine and ran the following command: